 Like you, everyone at Sheffield Hallam Students Union is appalled by the senseless killing of George Floyd in the USA.
 As a Students' Union we stand against all forms of discrimination, stand up for equality and we will shout out for social justice across the world.

-Our Students Union President, Sheriff Muhammed, has written a statement in support of the movement which you can find here.
+Our Students Union President, Andrew Adegbola, and previous Students Union President, Sheriff Muhammed have written a statement in support of the movement which you can find here.

 It's clear we all need to do more to fight for equality and justice.
 Here are some things you can do to show your support.

 Write to your MP

 Real change can only come from action.
 You can write to your MP calling on them to take the fight for social justice seriously.
 Amnesty International has created a letter template you can download here.

 Don't know who you MP is?
 You can find out here.

 MPs get thousands of emails every day so putting a letter in the post can make a real impact.

 Check-in with your black friends and colleagues